 UAI Working Group Meetings – Lunch

 Smart Grid Analytics and Big Data are revolutionizing the operation of the modern utility.
-This forum will review three case studies of leading utilities that are using the power of smart grid analytics, big data, and machine learning to fundamentally change the nature of the customer experience including energy efficiency, dramatically increase the efficiency of AMI operations, and reduce non-technical loss by as much as an order of magnitude.
+This forum will review case studies of leading utilities that are using the power of smart grid analytics, big data, and machine learning to fundamentally change the nature of the customer experience including energy efficiency, dramatically increase the efficiency of AMI operations, and reduce non-technical loss by as much as an order of magnitude.
 Each case study will cover project implementation schedules, economic rationale, and project results.

 Registration and Information